fwextensions/QuicKey/docs/privacy/index.md

     *QuicKey* uses this permission to let you search the titles and URLs of your bookmarked pages.
 It will never change your bookmarks.

 *QuicKey* does not request the *Read and modify all your data on all websites you visit* permission that many extensions require, so it can't read or modify the content of any pages you visit.
-It doesn't transmit any information other than some anonymized Google Analytics metrics.
+It doesn't transmit any information other than some anonymized diagnostic data.
+It never sends any information about your browser usage.

+If you right-click the *QuicKey* icon on the toolbar, there's a message saying *Can't read or change site's data*, which is a bit misleading, since it can't read or change *any* site's data, not just the current one.

 The complete *QuicKey* source code is available for inspection on [GitHub](https://github.com/fwextensions/QuicKey).